MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/trial-platform-faqs.md

 ### How do I reset the trial environment?

-You cannot reset the trial instance.
-However, you can wait for the trial period to end and then sign up again for a fresh instance.
+You cannot reset the trial environment.
+However, you can wait for the trial period to end and then sign up again for a fresh environment.

 ### Why did my trial expire before 30 days?